 - Capacitive ballasting forces equal current sharing between all layers.

 We experimentally validated this structure and measured a Q of 1173 at 7 MHz despite a coil diameter of only 6.6 cm.
 Next, we integrated 2 of the structures into a wireless power transfer system.
 We were able to improve the range over which we could maintain efficiency above 94% by a factor of two when compared to the current state-of-the art.
-For more details see our presentation slides linked here.
+For more details see our presentation slides linked here, or our paper linked here.